Looking over the wall – promoting multidisciplinary work in prevention

 Walking dinner with tapas, spring rolls, Indian mixed pakora, wraps, rice noodles and truffle lolly pops accompagnied by a glass of white/red wine.
 There are several vegetarian and vegan options.

 There are 55 seats available.
 To join us, please visit the following Eventbrite page for dinner registration.

 Co-organisers and collaborating organisations

-The conference proceeds in collaboration with the Public Health Institute (PHI) at Liverpool John Moores University, UK, the European Institute of Studies on Prevention (IREFREA), Spain and the University of the Balearic Islands (UIB).
+The conference proceeds in collaboration with the Public Health Institute (PHI) at Liverpool John Moores University, UK, the European Institute of Studies on Prevention (IREFREA), Spain and the University of the Balearic Islands, Spain (UIB).